tony-waters/tony-waters.github.io/_posts/2026-05-28-Terraform-an-application.md

 > If only there was something that could allow me to define and provision local infrastructure using declarative configuration files?

-I decided to try and create the same demo/development environment using Terraform.
+I decided to try and create the same demo/development environment using [`Terraform`](https://developer.hashicorp.com/terraform).
 Because of the nature of the environment I was able to use Terraform to do things that would not be advisable in less important environments - that's to say don't try this approach with non-trivial Terraform code.

 Using Terraform I want to: